 Rutin is considered an antioxidant, anti-inflammatory, and antidiabetic supplement.
 It also has vascular benefits.
 It can strengthen weak blood vessels and capillaries that are often a precursor to varicose veins.
 Rutin has been used as a treatment for spider veins and varicose veins, as well as for swelling in the calves and ankles.
 As a dietary supplement, rutin typically comes in tablets or capsules.

-Also called Gotu kola, this perennial plant is native to Asia.
-Preclinical research shows that Centella asiatica is effective at strengthening weakened veins.
+Also called Gotu kola, this perennial plant is native to Asia. shows that Centella asiatica is effective at strengthening weakened veins.
 This helps treat venous insufficiency.
 The herb is usually taken in the form of tablets, capsules, and liquid extracts.
 It can also be applied topically as ointment or cream.
 This herb may interact with medications or other herbs.
 More studies are needed on its safety.

 Grape seed extract

-Grapes, grape leaves, and grape sap have been used in alternative medicine for centuries.
-Research suggests that grape seed extract can help treat the symptoms of chronic venous insufficiency.
+Grapes, grape leaves, and grape sap have been used in alternative medicine for centuries. suggests that grape seed extract can help treat the symptoms of chronic venous insufficiency.
 It can also reduce swelling.
 The studies are not conclusive and more research is necessary.

 Grape seed contains vitamin E, flavonoids, and other compounds.
 As a dietary supplement, it is available in tablets, capsules, and liquid extracts.
 Grape seed extract can interact with blood thinners and increase the risk of bleeding.
 Do not take it if you are on these medications.